Table of Contents

 What Is Travel Agency Software?

 Travel agency software is a specialized platform designed to centralize and automate key operations for travel agents and agencies.
-Instead of juggling spreadsheets, emails, and multiple websites, agents use a unified dashboard for tasks like bookings, client management, and reporting.
-These system for travel agency tools often integrate with suppliers for real-time data on flights, hotels, cars, and activities.
+Instead of managing spreadsheets, emails, and multiple websites, agents use a unified dashboard for tasks such as bookings, client management, and reporting.
+These systems often integrate with suppliers to provide real-time data on flights, hotels, cars, and activities.

 Core features include: